5 Easiest States to Establish Residency

 To establish residency in South Dakota, you must now provide the Department of Motor Vehicles with a receipt with your name and South Dakota address on it, along with the names and South Dakota addresses of everyone in your family trying to establish residency in South Dakota, to prove that all of you spent one night in hotel, campground, or Airbnb in South Dakota.

 Texas also has burdensome annual vehicle safety inspections.
-This often means that Florida is often the crowd favorite.
+This often means that Florida is the crowd favorite.

 Conclusion